You may have claims if Sterling Jewelers (Kay Jewelers or Jared Galeria) enrolled you for a credit card or credit product without consent.

 LVNV Funding lawsuits are common in Pennsylvania.
-LVNV is a debt buyer that files many types of collection lawsuits, including credit card lawsuits, personal loan lawsuits, and other consumer debt lawsuits.
-In our experience, LVNV Funding usually can’t prove the cases it files.
-That means consumers have a high chance of winning a LVNV lawsuit.
+LVNV is a debt buyer that files many types of collection lawsuits, including credit card lawsuits, personal loan lawsuits, and other debt lawsuits.
+LVNV usually can’t prove the cases it files.
+That means you have a high chance of winning a LVNV Funding lawsuit.

-If you’re getting sued by LVNV Funding, visit our debt defense page to learn how we can help you.
-We don’t charge fees unless we win, and we refund any advance fees if we lose.
-To get a free case review from our debt defense attorney, fill out our free case review form.
+If you’re getting sued by LVNV Funding, call us for help.
+We charge flat fees and refund our fee if we lose.
+To get a free case review from our debt defense attorney, call us or complete our free case review form.

 Let us answer your debt defense questions: